PavanRangani/docs/docs/prd/ui-components/state-country-dropdown.md

 ## Country

+- Allows to type and select state.
+Its a Autcomplete by Spec.

 - Default value of the country will be USA always.
 User can change when required.

 - Available countries in dropdown